Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 - Hunt did not record a rush attempt in last week's game versus the Packers.

-- Over his last three outings, Hunt has run for 5 yards on two carries (1.7 ypg), with zero touchdowns.
+- Hunt has 5 yards on two carries (1.7 ypg) in his last three games.

 Hunt's Cleveland Teammates